caoruicn1/My-Notes/FRM/Stigum Money Market.md

 	- natural variation: cross-currency swap

 - **Cocktail swap**
-	- When an entity borrows X and then does sev- eral swaps to get to Y, which is what he wants, he is said to cocktail swaps
+	- When an entity borrows X and then does several swaps to get to Y, which is what he wants, he is said to cocktail swaps

 - **The standardization of swap**
 	- LIBOR: the London Interbank Offered Rate for Eurodollar deposits